meliorence/react-native-image-gallery/README.md

 # react-native-gallery

-An pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.
+A pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.

 This component aims to be (one of ) the best image viewer for react-native apps.
 Comparing with other components both on react-native and native iOS/Android, the component should be more elegant in following aspects: (mimics iOS system photo album app)